euiyounghwang/python-assignment/README.md

 source .venv/bin/activate
 ```

+### Using Poetry
-### Using Poetry: Create the virtual environment in the same directory as the project and install the dependencies:
+- Create the virtual environment in the same directory as the project and install the dependencies:
 ```bash
 poetry config virtualenvs.in-project true poetry init